lebenswurzel/solawi-bedarf/README.md

 5. Run `./dev/build/build-and-deploy.bash init` from the project root to build containers locally
 6. If everything looks fine, run `docker compose up d` to start

+### Configuration variables

+#### Backend: env-be-prod.env

+Optional configuration settings that may be set as environment variables for the backend:

+- `EMAIL_ENABLED=true`: Must be set in order to have emailing support.
+Make sure to fill out the other relevant `EMAIL_*` variables
+- `EMAIL_SEND_REGISTER_CONFIRMATION=true`: Send an email to the user that just filled out the registration
+- `EMAIL_ORDER_UPDATED_BCC=internal@solawi.biz`: Email address that receives a BCC of the order confirmation email whenever a user saves or updates an order

 ### Backups

 It is advised to schedule regular database backups, e.g., using cron: